 The overall objective of the City of Fresno Retirement Systems ("CFRS" or "the Systems") is to ensure continued access to retirement, disability and survivor benefits for current and future CFRS participants.
 To ensure a solid foundation for the future of the Retirement Systems, CFRS' Boards carefully plan and implement an investment program designed to produce superior long-term investment returns, while prudently managing the risk in the portfolio.
 Investment policy and asset allocation are reviewed and revised by the CFRS Retirement Boards, at least annually, to reflect the Systems' actuarial assumptions, accrued liabilities, and economic and investment outlook.
-The following is a report on the performance of the Fund for the fiscal year ending June 30, 2023 with background on the underlying market environment.
+The following is a report on the performance of the Fund for the fiscal year ending June 30, 2024, with background on the underlying market environment.

-Market Review for the Year Ended June 30, 2023
+Market Review for the Year Ended June 30, 2024

-Fiscal Year ('FY') 2023 was one characterized by strong returns in risky assets like stocks while interest sensitive fixed income, inflation-sensitive assets, commodities and real estate declined in value.
-The U.S. economy showed its resilience in the face of rapidly rising interest rates and posted moderate GDP growth and showed signed of a healthy labor market.
-The fiscal year ended with inflation levels increasing 3% on a year-over-year basis, which is a notable deceleration from last year's 9.1% increase though still above the Federal Reserve's target inflation rate of 2.0%.
-In its efforts to combat inflation, over the past fiscal year, the Federal Reserve raised the Fed Funds rate eight times, from a range of 1.50% - 1.75% ending FY 2022 to 5.00% - 5.25% ending FY 2023.
-Similar actions were taken by other central banks globally.
-With the resilient U.S. economy and decelerating inflation as the backdrop, U.S. stocks posted strong returns of 16.1% as measured by the S&P 500 Index.
-International stocks also had a strong year, with a return of 18.8% as measured by the MSCI EAFE Index.
-Emerging markets stocks underperformed both U.S. and international-developed markets posting an anemic 1.8% return as measured by the MSCI Emerging Markets Index.
-Typically considered a safe-haven asset, U.S. high quality fixed income returns posted a second consecutive negative yearly return as the pace of interest rate hikes eroded value in the Bloomberg U.S. Aggregate Bond Index which posted a decline of -0.9%.
+Fiscal Year ('FY') 2024 was one characterized by strong returns in risky assets like stocks while commodities and real estate declined in value.
+The U.S. economy showed its resilience in the face of rising interest rates and posted moderate GDP growth and showed signs of a healthy labor market.
+The fiscal year ended with inflation levels increasing 3% on a year-over-year basis, which is a modest deceleration from last year's 4.1% increase though still above the Federal Reserve's target inflation rate of 2.0%.
+In its efforts to combat inflation, over the past fiscal year, the Federal Reserve raised the Fed Funds rate one time, from a range of 5.00% - 5.25% ending FY 2023 to 5.25% - 5.50% ending FY 2024.
+However, rate cuts are expected in 2024 and 2025.
+With the resilient U.S. economy and decelerating inflation as the backdrop, U.S. stocks posted strong returns of 26.7% as measured by the S&P 500 Index.
+International stocks also had a strong year, with a return of 12.5% for developed international stocks as measured by the MSCI EAFE Index, and 12.4% for emerging market stocks as measured by the MSCI Emerging Markets Index.
+U.S. high quality fixed income returns rebounded slightly from FY23 and posted a return of 2.1% as measured by the Bloomberg U.S. Aggregate Bond Index.

-The Systems returned 9.6%, net of fees, for the fiscal year ending June 30, 2023.
-By comparison, the median public fund in the comparative universe returned 7.7% for the period.
-For the five-year period ending June 30, 2023, the Systems returned 7.2% net of fees per annum.
+The Systems returned 10.5%, net of fees, for the fiscal year ending June 30, 2024.
+By comparison, the median public fund in the comparative universe returned 9.6% for the period.
+For the five-year period ending June 30, 2024, the Systems returned 8.2% net of fees per annum.
 As can be seen in the chart below, this was an above average return, ahead of the median public fund rate of return, but with a higher level of volatility than the average public fund.